Last updated on March 30th, 2023

 “Devil eggs?” he asked in horror.
 “Will you get in trouble if you eat them?”

-Deviled eggs recipes are only as varied as your imagination.
+Deviled egg recipes are only as varied as your imagination.
 They can range from traditional to extraordinary with fillings ranging savory to sweet.
-But if you really want to learn the nitty gritty of what makes a classic Southern deviled egg, you need three main ingredients:
+But if you really want to learn the nitty gritty of what makes a classic recipe, you need these four simple ingredients:

-- Sweet pickle relish.
-I couldn’t find any information on why we put pickle relish in our eggs.
-But just about ever recipe you come across has it.
+- 1 tablespoon sweet pickle relish.
+I couldn’t find any information on why we put pickle relish in our deviled eggs, but just about every recipe you come across has it.

 - Paprika.
 Paprika adds a pretty pop of color.
-But if you’re feeling spicy, try subbing the paprika with a sprinkling of cayenne pepper instead.
+If you’re feeling spicy, try subbing the paprika with a sprinkling of cayenne pepper instead.

 In addition, I also like to add:

-Carefully slice the eggs in half lengthwise.
-Using a small teaspoon remove the yolks from the whites and place them in a medium mixing bowl.
-Set the hollowed-out egg whites aside.
+Carefully slice eggs in half lengthwise.
+Using a small teaspoon, remove the egg yolks from the whites and place yolks in a medium mixing bowl.
+Place the egg whites to the side.

-Spoon equal amounts of the egg mixture back into each of the hollow egg yolks.
-If you want to get fancy, you can even pipe the filling using a pastry bag or a plastic bag with a tip snipped off.
+Using a small spoon, fill equal amounts of the deviled egg mixture back into each of the hollow white halves.
+If you want to get fancy, you can even pipe the filling using a piping bag or a plastic bag with a tip snipped off.
 I just recently picked up this 5-Piece Wilton Cake Decorating Kit and I love it!
 It comes with five different tips and a big plastic syringe with a thumb trigger that makes it super easy to pipe icing, or in this case, deviled egg filling.

-Garnish the filled eggs with a little paprika or cayenne pepper for extra heat.
-Deviled eggs can be eaten immediately, but I like to let them chill in the fridge for a few hours to set up.
+Garnish the filled egg halves with a sprinkle of paprika or cayenne pepper for extra heat.
+Traditional deviled eggs with relish can be eaten immediately, but for best results, I like to let them chill in the fridge for at least two hours to set up.

 Southern Deviled Eggs with Relish